-Among the non-original six teams, they’re tied with the Edmonton Oilers for the most Stanley Cups.
+Among the non-original six NHL teams, they’re tied with the Edmonton Oilers for the most Stanley Cups.

-PA states Philadelphia Flyers also hold several records to boast about.
+PA states Philadelphia Flyers is a NHL team that also hold several records to boast about.
 They were the first post-original six teams to win the Stanley Cup in 1974, and to top it off, they won again the next year.
 The club also has the record for the most appearances in the conference finals out of all 24 expansion teams.
 In total, they’ve had 16 appearances and won half of them.

 The Flyers have played out of the Wells Fargo Center since 1996.
 The club is renowned for its fierce rivalries with multiple other teams over the years, including the Pens.

 The conferences are further organized into divisions based on the team’s geographic location.
 In the Eastern Conference, there’s the Atlantic Division and the Metropolitan Division.
 The Western Conference consists of the Central and Pacific Divisions.
-Each division has eight teams barring Central, which only has seven members.
+There are 16 teams in each conference and each division has eight teams.

 |Toronto Maple Leafs||Washington Capitals|